Trump tweets DACA 'probably dead'

+In remarks to reporters at a dinner photo opportunity with House Majority Leader Kevin McCarthy in West Palm Beach, Florida, Trump said he is "ready and willing to make a deal" on the Deferred Action for Childhood Arrivals program, but he doesn't believe Democrats want to reach an agreement.

+"They don't want security at the border," Trump said.
+"We have people pouring in.
+They don't want security at the border.
+They don't want to stop drugs, and they want to take money away from our military, which we cannot do.
+So those are some of the sticking points."

-"DACA is probably dead because the Democrats don't really want it, they just want to talk and take desperately needed money away from our Military," Trump tweeted Sunday morning.
+On Sunday morning, Trump tweeted similar criticisms of Democratic lawmakers, writing: "DACA is probably dead because the Democrats don't really want it, they just want to talk and take desperately needed money away from our Military."

 In a second tweet a few minutes later, he wrote: "I, as President, want people coming into our Country who are going to help us become strong and great again, people coming in through a system based on MERIT.
 No more Lotteries! #AMERICA FIRST."